 Post formats — special post layouts, available in some themes, that let different types of content appear visually distinct on your blog by adding unique formatting touches, like a background color or special icon.
 Formats include Standard, Gallery, Aside, Image, Status, Quote, Video, Audio, and Chat.
 Here are all the themes that use post formats.

 Premium Plan — one of the upgrade levels available to purchase on WordPress.com.
-The Premium Plan includes a custom domain, custom design tools, additional storage space for photos and videos, and direct email support from WordPress.com Happiness Engineers.
+The Premium Plan includes a custom domain, custom design tools, unlimited premium themes, additional storage space for photos and videos, and live chat or email support from WordPress.com Happiness Engineers.

 Privacy Settings — the settings control who can and cannot view your blog.
 Find them under My Sites → Settings → Visibility Options.

 Profile — information about you that is shared publicly on the internet.
 This can include your username, first name, last name, and links to your website(s) or social network profiles.
 You can update your WordPress.com profile by clicking on your Gravatar in the upper right corner of the screen.

 Publicize — a feature that allows you to automatically share your posts to Facebook, Google+, Twitter, Tumblr, LinkedIn, and Path.
 To begin using Publicize, visit My Sites → Sharing to connect to the services you’d like to use.

 Reader — the home page of WordPress.com, and a way to read and curate your favorite blogs in one place.
 Read recommended blogs and posts chosen by the WordPress.com editors, or browse by tags to find blogs on topics that interest you.

 Responsive theme — a theme that adjusts its layout based on the size of the screen it’s viewed on — computer, tablet, or phone — so that the site always looks its best no matter the size.
 All themes added to WordPress.com since 2013 are fully responsive.
 Browse all responsive themes.